KIziName/Smart-PyInstaller/README.md

 2. Open the built‑in terminal (Alt+F12).
 3. Place the icon in the project folder beforehand.
 4. Run: Smart‑Pyinstaller.py
-5. Answer the prompts – the final .exe will be in the dist folder.
+5. Answer the prompts – the final .exe-elf will be in the dist folder.

 ## Feature